Program Details and Information

 ❺ Fellows return home to apply the insights and inspirations gained from the experience to their work.

 open your borders

-The program’s geographical focus is the area that was once home to the majority of the world’s Jewish population.
-We crisscross historical, political, and linguistic borders every day of our journey, using Yiddish language and culture as a guiding lens for examining the complex hybridities and connections that developed in these culturally diverse spaces.
+The Fellowship’s current geographical focus is the area that was once home to the majority of the world’s Jewish population.
+We constantly crisscross historical, political, and linguistic borders, working to understand the complex hybridities and connections that developed in these culturally diverse spaces.

 make the past present

-No two days or experiences are alike on the Helix Fellowship.
-Over the course of this multi-year program participants acquire the skills and resources to examine culture as a crucial bridge that connects personal histories to the present world of displaced people, immigrants, and exiles.
+Over the course of this year-long residency, fellows acquire the skills and resources to connect personal histories to the present world of displaced people, immigrants, and exiles.

 Fellows learn local languages, interview elderly residents about their memories of inter-communal relations, use historical maps to search for the remains of pillars of community life, and read literature while immersed in the physical and historical context in which it was written.
 In turn, Helix channels inspiration from our findings into new, creative productions relevant to today’s world.